johnsulf/portfolio2/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is provided for educational purposes and has no specific license.

 ## Acknowledgments